Bo Fuzhun

 Bo Fuzhun, also Bofuzhun (Chinese language: 勃匐準 Bo-fu-zhun, ruled from 745 CE per Chinese sources) was a ruler of the Turk Shahis.
 He is only known in name from Chinese imperial accounts and possibly numismatic sources.
 The identification of his coinage remains conjectural.

 Chinese accounts

 Bo Fuzhun appears in the Chinese annals of the Old Book of Tang, which record many dynastic events and ethnological information about the polities of Central and Southern Asia in the 6th-8th century, which were nominally under Chinese suzerainty and part of the Protectorate General to Pacify the West.
-According to the Old Book of Tang, in 745 CE, Fromo Kesaro, king of the Turk Shahis, sent a request to the Chinese court in order to abdicate in favour of his son Bo Fuzun (勃匐準).
-These events are again recorded in the Chinese annals Jiu Tangshu and Tang Huiyao.
+According to the Old Book of Tang, in 745 CE, Fromo Kesaro, king of the Turk Shahis, sent a request to the Chinese court in order to abdicate in favour of his son Bo Fuzun.
+These events are again recorded in the Chinese annals Old Book of Tang and Tang Huiyao.